Frederick Putnam

 Frederick Warren Putnam, Jr. (June 17, 1917 – June 7, 2007) was the first Episcopal bishop of the Navajoland Area Mission.
 He also served as Suffragan Bishop of Oklahoma and Assistant Bishop in Minnesota.

 Early life and education

 Putnam was born on June 17, 1917, in Red Wing, Minnesota, to Frederick Warren Putnam and Margaret Bunting.
 He studied at the University of Minnesota and graduated with a Bachelor of Arts in 1939.
-He also earned a Bachelor of Divinity from Seabury-Western Theological Seminary in 1942, and was awarded a Doctor of Divinity in 1963.
+He also earned a Bachelor of Divinity from Seabury-Western Theological Seminary in 1942, and was awarded an honorary Doctor of Divinity in 1963.
 He was also a postgraduate student at the Iowa State University between 1946 and 1947.

 Ordained ministry

 Putnam was ordained deacon in March 1942 by Bishop Frank McElwain of Minnesota and priest on October 5, 1942, by Coadjutor Bishop Stephen Keeler of Minnesota at St Mark's Cathedral.
 He married Helen Kathryn Prouse on September 24, 1942, and together had three sons.
 He was priest-in-charge of the Church of the Good Shepherd in Windom, Minnesota and St John's Church in Worthington, Minnesota between 1942 and 1943, and then rector of Trinity Church in Iowa City, Iowa and chaplain at Iowa State University from 1943 to 1947.
 In 1947, he became rector of St Matthew's Church in Evanston, Illinois, while in 1960, he transferred to Wichita, Kansas to serve as rector of St James' Church, where he remained until 1963.